Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 When profits and growth are prioritized over people and the planet, the negative social and environmental consequences are devastating.

-Responsible businesses, impact businesses, sustainable businesses, common good companies, triple bottom line companies, benefit corporations, conscious capitalism
+Names and Networks: responsible businesses, impact businesses, sustainable businesses, common good companies, triple bottom line companies, benefit corporations, conscious capitalism

 Contribution to Systems Change